symfony/symfony-docs/form/form_collections.rst

         {
             $task = new Task();

-            // dummy code - add some tags to the task to play with
+            // dummy code - add some example tags to the task
+            // (otherwise, the template will render an empty list of tags)
             $tag1 = new Tag();
             $tag1->setName('tag1');
             $task->getTags()->add($tag1);